haezera/quant-strats-in-us-equities/README.md

     <img src='./readme_charts/alpha_ext_beta.png' width=700px>
 </center>

+We can see a big drop in the market exposure during large drawdowns like 2020, and that overall, the strategy is slightly underexposed to the market.

 We can also view the factor exposures throughout history

 <center>
     <img src='./readme_charts/alpha_ext_factor.png' width=700px>
 </center>

 Some interesting observations is the heavy underweighting of `momentum` during and post-GFC, as well as the over-weighting of `EV/EBIT` during COVID-19.
-### Disclaimer about data

-All of the market data I used for this project comes from `Sharadar`.
-In particular, I used two of their data packages that can be publicly bought from `Nasdaq Data Link`:

-- `Sharadar Equity Prices`
-- `Sharadar US Core Fundamentals`

-You are welcome to re-create my results with the above data; and I am also welcome to hear about data issues that may occur in these above two data sets.
-Perhaps the first thing you learn when you work in quantitative finance, particularly in more higher frequency data (but in all data in general), is that you should *never trust the data you work with*.
+This may have been due to the breakdown in valuation factors, and thus the model relied more on `EV/EBIT` and `EV/EBITDA` for predictiveness.